Animal Farm (song): Release and reception

 "Animal Farm" was among the fifteen tracks Ray Davies sent to Reprise Records in June 1968 for the later aborted US-only album Four More Respected Gentlemen.
 He did not include the song on his original twelve-track edition of The Kinks Are the Village Green Preservation Society, planned for UK release in September 1968.
 When he delayed the album's release by two months to expand its track listing to fifteen tracks, "Animal Farm" was among the songs he added.
 Pye released the fifteen-track edition of Village Green in the UK on 22 November 1968, sequencing "Animal Farm" as the opening track of side two.

 Among retrospective assessors, Morgan Enos of Billboard magazine placed "Animal Farm" second in his ranking of the album's songs.
 He describes the song as powerful and "a gorgeous ode to communing with the beasts and the birds".
 Writing for AllMusic, Stewart Mason characterises the song as "an endearing blend of silliness and genuine yearning", adding that while its imagery is "twee enough to have come from the pen of A.A.
 Milne", the song's yearning for escape is more authentic and personal than most of the similarly themed songs released around 1968.
 The song remained a favourite of Quaife's, who later listed it as his favourite Davies composition.
 Decades later, he reflected that the song's lyrics immediately appealed to him and he could "remember having the shivers" when Davies first played him the song on piano.
 In another interview, he added: "I still get shivers when I listen to it."
 Among band biographers, John Mendelsohn focuses his praise on the song's bass slides and the string arrangement, elements Miller similarly lauds while mentioning Davies's "uncommonly lusty" lead vocals, which he thinks "put the seal on a skilled and infectious group performance".
 Neville Marten and Jeff Hudson list it as one of the album's most memorable tracks, and Rogan considers the song a candidate for best on the album.

 The American alternative rock band the Judybats covered this song for their 1992 album Down in the Shacks Where the Satellite Dishes Grow.
 Mason describes the version as "surprisingly nice", and Tom Demalon of AllMusic considers it one of the album's standout tracks.

+"Animal Farm" is featured in the credits of Zach Cregger's 2026 film Resident Evil.